Jason-M-Bailey/employee-directory/README.md

 * the URL to the Github repository

-## Basic

-* why is the .gitignore pushing to github?
 ## Bonus

+* Ease in/out of search filtering, clicking "x"

 * Click to view employee profile in modal image

-* Ease in/out of search filtering, clicking "x"

 * Can we display long emails with "..." instead of the final parts of email?